-As a welder, I’ll be the first to ascertain that I never considered a pair of welding boots as a must-have accessory.
+As a welder, I’ll be the first to ascertain that I have never considered a pair of welding boots as a must-have accessory.

 Back in 2008, when I was still a freshman welder, I wore my regular trainers and went in for a job.
 That was the last time I underestimated the necessity of having a pair of welding boots.

 To cut it short a flaming rod fell on my foot and set fire on my trainers.
 I was lucky only to suffer a sprain and lost what was a decent pair of trainers.

 But, I learned my lesson.
 If you don’t wish to suffer a similar or worse fate (perhaps losing a foot), it’s essential that you invest in a pair of welding boots.

 Over the decade, I have owned several pairs of welding boots; I would like to share with you some of the welding boots that have and continue serving me till today, which I think are worth looking at….

 So what are the best welding boots?
 The best welding boots will keep your feet protected from anything that falls during an overhead welding gig.
 The shoes should have a metatarsal guard to protect your feet.

 Some boots come with a steel toe cap that keeps your feet protected from any bumping or knocking and keep the laces protected too.

 I pick Dr. Martens Men’s Teak Brown Industrial Boots as my number one choice for welding boots.

 You wear them straight away without the need to break them, they’re comfortable and fit well.